LennardF1989/Hitman-5-Server/README.md

 On top of that, you need to have the [.NET SDK](https://dotnet.microsoft.com/en-us/download) for your OS installed (**not** the Runtime).
 The current project is based on .NET 6 LTS.
 You can however install any newer version you like.

 ## Getting starting with the hook
-The dinput8.dll hook is based on C++.
-It's beyond the scope of this document to explain how to compile that.

-Once you have a x32 bit compiled version however, just drop it in the game folder along with the `hook.ini` file, make changes accordingly and start the game.

 The hook supports both Hitman Absolution and Hitman Sniper Challenge depending on what you set in the `hook.ini`.
 Both allow to change the WebService URL.
 Hitman Absolution additionally allows you to skip the launcher.

+The dinput8.dll hook is based on C++.
+It's beyond the scope of this document to explain how to compile that.

+However, you can grab a precompiled copy from the `Bin\Hook` folder on this repository.
+Just drop it in the game folder along with the default `hook.ini` file, apply the desired changes and start the game.

 The hook does not *crack* the games in any sort of way, you still need a legitimate copy in order to make use of this project.